Facts

 Leadbeater’s Possum features, appearance and diet

-Leadbeater’s Possum is a nocturnal, small arboreal (tree dwelling), omnivorous (eats animals and plants) marsupial (mammal which gives birth to tiny underdeveloped joeys, which usually grow in the mother’s pouch).
+Leadbeater’s Possum is a small arboreal (tree dwelling), nocturnal, omnivorous (eats animals and plants) marsupial (mammal which gives birth to tiny underdeveloped joeys, which usually grow in the mother’s pouch).

-Body length:Â 150 – 170 mm
+Body length: 150 – 170 mm

-Tail length:Â 145 – 165 mm
+Tail length: 145 – 165 mm

 Weight: 100 – 165 g

-Colour:Â Grey to greyish-brown above and paler below.
+Colour: Grey to greyish-brown above and paler below.
 Has a dark mid-dorsal (along centre of back) stripe.

-Appearance:Â Similar to a Sugar Glider, but without a patagium (gliding membrane) and has a long club-shaped tail.
+Appearance: Similar to a Sugar Glider, but without a patagium (gliding membrane) and has a long tail, shaped like a baseball bat (narrow at the base and wider towards the tip).

 Life history